My best travel tips for an awesome trip

 Public transportation in Thailand

 Renting a vehicle in a foreign country is just asking for trouble.
-Trying to find parking in a large foreign city is like finding a needle in a haystack.
+Parking in a large foreign city like London or Rome is like finding a needle in a haystack.

-Many travelers are surprised when they find out how efficient, safe, and cheap public transportation is in other countries.
+Many travelers are surprised to learn how efficient, safe, and cheap public transportation is in other countries.
 In some cities, millions of people rely on public transportation daily.

-Don’t be afraid to get lost and explore a new city.
-Most public transportation features maps and signs in English so if you do get lost, you can find your way back to your destination or hotel.
+Feel free to get lost and explore a new city.
+Most public transportation features maps and signs in English, so if you need help or get lost, you can find your way back to your destination or hotel.

 On the other hand, renting a car and exploring the countryside is a great experience but that is a whole different topic.